Profitbase/PowerBI-visuals-FinancialReportingMatrix/README.md

 - To get started and explore features, please visit our [Wiki](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/wiki).
 - If if you have found a bug, please submit an [issue](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/issues), and we'll answer you as quickly as we can.
-- If you have a feature request or any other type of inquery regading this visual, please let us know at our [discussion](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/discussions), and we'll follow your post there.
+- If you have a feature request or any other type of inquiry regading this visual, please let us know at our [discussion](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/discussions), and we'll follow your post there.

 ## Features